wotography/DVR-timeline-version-manager/README.md

 - Works only with timelines (other media types are skipped)
 - Requires DaVinci Resolve Studio with scripting enabled
 - Version numbers must be in format "v001", "V2", or "version1"
+- Date formats must match one of the supported patterns

 ## Tips
 - Test new naming patterns with a single item first
 - Use logging output for troubleshooting
 - Backup important timelines before renaming
+- The script automatically removes existing dates when using {current_date}
+- When using dates, stick to the supported formats for best results

 ## License
 MIT License - See LICENSE file for details